 How to Get Started With Estimating eCommerce Costs

-Starting an eCommerce business can be a great way to help bolster your savings, but that’s only if you’re able to properly manage your income and expenses.
+Starting an eCommerce business can be a great way to help bolster your savings, but that’s only if you can manage your income and expenses properly.
 Using free tools like Google Sheets to track these can be a great way to minimize recurring bills.

-Maybe you are already using online tools that can help you save more money or you try to stay on budget to avoid overspending.
+Maybe you are already using online tools that can help you save more money, or you try to stay on budget to avoid overspending.

 Using free tools like Google Sheets to track these can be a great way to minimize recurring bills.

-Design: Starting with a Website
+Design: Starting with a website

 Some entrepreneurs choose to outsource fulfillment using additional website plugins.
 This is an optional part of your website’s functionality, but it can make a huge difference in how your products are delivered to your customers.
 Some services, like Shopify, offer automated fulfillment integration.

-Marketing: Going Digital is your Friend
+Marketing: Going digital is your friend

 The next area to consider is marketing.
 Many eCommerce businesses struggle to get off the ground without any customers.
 The best way to resolve this is by using digital marketing.

 For example, you can target a specific area of a city or community.
 This can be especially beneficial for eCommerce because it prevents you from wasting money advertising to people who will never buy your product.
-If you choose to run a brief, highly-targeted ad campaign, you can sometimes spend less than $100.
+If you run a brief, highly-targeted ad campaign, you can sometimes spend less than $100.